rubymonsters/ruby-for-beginners/44_instance_variables.md

 end
 ```

-Again, this introduces a new concept: `@name` is a new type of variable, called
+This introduces another new concept: `@name` is a new type of variable, called
 an "instance variable".

-The body of the `initialize` method now does nothing
+The body of the `initialize` method now does nothing else but assign the value
-else but assign the value of the local variable `name` to an instance variable
+of the local variable `name` to an instance variable `@name`.
-`@name`.

 You remember how we said that each method has it's own local scope, which is
 created when the method is called, and populated with local variables from the
 arguments list.
 You have also learned that this scope is erased, and thrown
-away when Ruby exits and returns from the method.
-And local variables that are
+away when Ruby exits the method body and returns from the method.
+And that
-visible in one method are not visible in other methods: they are local.
+local variables that are visible in one method are not visible in other
+methods: they are local.

-Now, every *object* also has its own scope.
+Now, the thing is: Every *object* also has its own scope.

 An object's scope is populated with instance variables, in the moment we assign
 something to them.
 And they are visible *everywhere* in the object, that is, in